-Adding an extra layer of insulation to your coop can make all the difference during a particularly cold winter.
-It doesn’t have to cost a fortune either as there are many affordable ways to winterize your chicken coop.
+Adding an extra layer of insulation is a critical part of learning how to keep your chickens – and other animals – warm in winter.
+It doesn’t have to cost a fortune, as there are many affordable ways to winterize your chicken coop.

 Styrofoam and other types of foam insulation are excellent at keeping the cold out, but many chickens find them irresistible and will peck them to pieces.

 Not only will this reduce their ability to keep the heat in, but eating a ton of foam can’t be good for anyone.
 Some types of foam insulation are potentially toxic and could cause blockages in your chickens’ digestive systems.